 Best for: Agents with high-volume paid lead sources (Zillow, Realtor.com, Facebook).

-Do not try to adopt five tools simultaneously.
-The agents who get the most from AI tooling typically do it sequentially: nail the CRM and follow-up process first, then layer in prospecting intelligence, then add specialized utilities.
+Don't try to adopt five tools simultaneously.
+The agents who seem to get the most from AI tooling do it sequentially: nail the CRM and follow-up process first, then layer in prospecting intelligence, then add specialized utilities.

 Start with one tool, use it consistently for 90 days, and measure its impact on your response time, follow-up consistency, or conversion rate before adding the next.
 The tooling is only as good as the discipline you bring to using it.